rocky-linux/documentation/docs/desktop/gnome/dconf.md

 But what if you want to see all the little settings, features, and configurations the GNOME developers have hidden?
 You can look up your current problem online and type in a command to change an obscure variable, or you can install `dconf Editor`.

 `dconf Editor` is a GNOME Settings app with *everything*.
 It might remind you a little bit of the Windows Registry, and it *is* similar.
-However, it is more readable; it only covers GNOME functionality, and some software is built for GNOME.
+However, it is more readable, and only covers GNOME functionality and some software that is built for GNOME.

 And you can also edit settings for GNOME extensions.